What is a lead?

-It is very important for both the marketing and sales teams to be in sync.
-The marketing team should aim at generating high-quality leads and the sales team should give constant feedback to the marketing team on the quality of leads generated.
+It is crucial for the overall growth of a business that both the marketing and sales teams be in sync with each other.
+Marketing teams should aim at generating high-quality leads and sales teams should give constant feedback to the marketing teams on the quality of leads generated.

-This will help the marketing team make necessary changes in their lead generation strategy to generate high-quality leads for the sales team to follow-up.
+This will help marketing teams make necessary changes in their lead generation strategy to generate high-quality sales-qualified leads.

 Now that we’ve established what a lead is let’s move on.